Yandex Cloud

 unified_agent --config /etc/yandex/unified_agent/config.yml check-config

-If the validation is successful, the agent outputs to stdout the final variant once all imports are complete and returns the null return code.
+If the validation is successful, once all imports are complete, the agent will output the final configuration version to stdout and the null return code.

-If the validation fails, the agent outputs configuration errors to stderr and returns a non-zero return code:
+If the validation fails, the agent will output configuration errors to stderr and a non-null return code:

 unified_agent --config console_to_lb.yml check-config